lanl/dsi/docs/examples.rst

 This will generate a wildfire.cdb folder with downloaded images from the server and a data.csv file of numerical properties of interest.
 This cdb folder is called a `Cinema`_ database (CDB).
 Cinema is an ecosystem for management and analysis of high dimensional data artifacts that promotes flexible and interactive data exploration and analysis.
-A Cinema database is comprised of a CSV file where each row of the table is a data element (a run or ensemble member of a simulation or experiment, for example) and each column is a property of the data element.
+A Cinema database is comprised of a CSV file where each row of the table is a data element (ex: run or ensemble member of a simulation) and each column is a property of the data element.
 Any column name that starts with 'FILE' is a path to a file associated with the data element.
 This could be an image, a plot, a simulation mesh or other data artifact.